csecht/passphrase-generate/README.md

 ### System-specific Implementations
 #### passphrase.py
 The passphrase.py script is generally launched from a Terminal command line.
 Running the script brings up an interactive graphics window to generate passphrases and password strings.
 On **MacOS** and **Linux** there is an option to create passphrases using either the system dictionary or different wordlists.
 On **Windows**, only the system dictionary is not available.
-The number of words available for each wordlist can be seen from the pulldown menu: `Help -> What's going on here?`.
+The number of words available for each wordlist can be seen to the right of the selected wordlist and from the pulldown menu: `Help -> What's going on here?`.

 For **Windows**, the folder, `wordlists`, included in this distribution, must be kept in the passphrase-generate-master folder.
 Launching the program by double-clicking on the passphrase.py icon may work if .py is in your PATH list.
 Otherwise, launch a Terminal window opened from the passphrases-master folder and enter the command ```python3 passphrase.py``` or ```python passphrase.py``` or ```py passphrase.py```, depending on your system environment.